tzeyi/af-frontend-challenge-forked/README.md

 Loading State: Implement a loading indicator (e.g., a spinner or text) to show while the cat picture is being fetched from the API.

+Saving: Allow the user to save their favorite cat pictures and load them from storage on refresh.

 Error Handling: Implement basic error handling to gracefully manage potential issues such as API request failures or network errors.
 Display user-friendly messages in case of errors.

 Responsiveness: Make the application layout reasonably responsive to different screen sizes.